Cycling South Africa: the complete guide and itinerary (40k words!)

 In general, all the precautions that you would use anywhere else in the world apply.
 Guesthouses and hotels are very safe, they always have a fence and a night watchman.

 For the rest, during our entire bike trip from Cape Town to Durban, we only had one minor security problem.
-A guy chased me and tried to steal my phone from the back pocket of my cycling jersey, a local man quickly intervened and I was able to get my phone back immediately… ah, I was also showed a rifle for intimidation by a white farmer near Barrydale… but that’s another story.
+A guy chased me and tried to steal my phone from the back pocket of my cycling jersey, a local man quickly intervened and I was able to get my phone back immediately… ah, I was also shown a rifle for intimidation by a white farmer near Barrydale… but that’s another story.

 Roads of South Africa – what conditions should the cycle tourer expect?